How to find an excellent Serbian language teacher

 But then we face the inevitable question: Seasoned teacher’s experience, or novice teacher’s enthusiasm?

 Ideally, you want to learn with someone who proved they can teach Serbian with success: someone who’s taken a number of foreign students beyond the A level.
 As in any profession, the more experienced you get, the more efficient you should get.
 That’s why a seasoned and successful language teacher’s hour must be more expensive than the novice one’s.

 On the other hand, the beginner’s zeal and enthusiasm is enchanting!
 Novice teachers with proven study material and a good mentor can be an excellent choice.

 Young Serbian teachers often encounter a lack of good books and materials for teaching Serbian.
 Truth is, most books and materials out there are far from good enough.
 That’s why I decided I have to write my own courses in the first place.
 Serbonika offers a clear structure and a recommended study plan that was built and polished throughout many years of teaching Serbian.
-All our students and teachers can use that plan.
+All our students use that plan with their teachers.

 How to recognize a great Serbian language teacher in class?

 A good Serbian language teacher knows balance between speaking and grammar.

 A good Serbian teacher must find an ideal ratio of teaching grammar, vocabulary and conversation.
 Most people learn Serbian to talk to their friends and family.
 Some of them only want to learn “conversation”.
 However, grammar is very important for the Serbian language.
 You must learn it piece by piece and practice using it little by little from the very beginning.
 Otherwise, you will never be able to make or understand complex sentences, and will never reach an intermediate or higher level.
 That’s why the conversational methods like Berlitz can never work for Serbian beyond the beginner level.

 - An excellent Serbian language teacher has grammar-and-vocabulary-aware conversation skills.